websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ### Conflicting Changes

-If parallel publications include incompatible changes, they cause a conflict during the publishing process.
-In this case, the User attempting to publish these conflicting changes receives a notification, explaining the cause of the conflict and whether DXP has automatically resolved it, or if the conflict requires manual resolution.
-See [Resolving Conflicts](./resolving-conflicts.md) for more information about this process.
+If production is updated while Users are developing their changes in a publication, this may cause a conflict during the publishing process.
+If Users attempt to publish a publication that includes changes that are incompatible with the current version of production, they are notified of any conflicting changes.
+These notifications explain the cause of each conflict and whether DXP has an available automatic solution, or if a conflict requires manual resolution.
+These conflicts can occur whether production is updated directly or by means of a publication.
+However, when production is directly updated, these changes are not tracked as part of your instance's publication history.
+See [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

 ## Reviewing Publication Changes